-GST Rate for Construction and Building Materials
+GST Rate for Building and Construction Materials with HSN Details

 GST is set to roll out from 1st July 2017 in India, completely overhauling the indirect tax regime.
 The proposed GST shall improve the ease of doing business in India and reducing tax burden by eliminating or integrating many of the tax codes.
 In this article, let us look at the GST rate for building materials like cement, bricks, tiles, iron, steel and other materials used in construction.

 HSN Codes for Building Materials

 Building materials like sand, cement, bricks, marble, granites, tiles, iron and steel and other construction goods are classified under various chapters of the HSN Code.
 Hence, its important for those involved in construction to correctly classify goods based on HSN Code.
 Click here to check GST rate based on HSN code.

 Natural sands of all kinds, whether or not coloured, other than metalbearing sands is classified under Chapter 26 of the HSN Code.
 GST rate for sand is fixed at 5%.
 Further, bitumen and asphalt, natural; bituminous or oil shale and tar sands; asphaltites and asphaltic rocks shall attract a GST rate of 18%

 GST Rate for Gravel, Crushed Stone, Marble and Granites